Skip to main content

 Is an FSA ID required to complete the FAFSA®?

 Students without access to a computer can receive FAFSA® assistance from a wide range of college access organizations, such as the National College Access Network.
-Students can also visit a local library, use a computer at school, or get help from a school counselor.
+Students can also visit a local library, use a computer at school, or get help from a school counselor as other alternatives, too.

 Is the FSA ID for students or parents?